anurudhrasundaram/Cognify-PersonalizedLearningPlatform/README.md

       meet the following conditions:

-      (a) You must give any other recipients of the Work or Derivative Works a copy of this License; and
+      (a) You must give any other recipients of the Work or Derivative Works a copy of this License and

-      (b) You must cause any modified files to carry prominent notices stating that You changed the files; and
+      (b) You must cause any modified files to carry prominent notices stating that You changed the files and

       (c) You must retain, the Source form of any Derivative Works that You distribute, all copyright, patent, trademark, and